 - Short-term Loans

-Short-term loans are the most appropriate funding option for businesses that need quick access to capital for immediate funding needs, to bridge a cash flow gap, leverage on a business opportunity, or to manage the unforeseen expenses.
+Short-term loans are the most appropriate business funding option for businesses that need quick access to capital for immediate funding needs, to bridge a cash flow gap, leverage on a business opportunity, or to manage the unforeseen expenses.
 You can have the cash in as little as 24 hours with a credit score requirement of at least 640 and 2 years of time in business.

 - Business Lines of Credit